-The Aspect system uses the AGASC (AXAF Guide and Aspect Star Catalog) version 1.5.
-Further information about the AGASC, as well as access to catalog data, can be found on the $CXC \ AGASC$ web page (http://cxc.harvard.edu/agasc).
-The AGASC was prepared by the CXC Mission Planning group, and is a compilation of the Hubble Guide Star Catalog, the Positions and Proper Motion Catalog and the Tycho Output Catalog.
+The Aspect system uses the AGASC (AXAF Guide and Aspect Star Catalog) version 1.6.
+Further information about the AGASC, as well as access to catalog data, can be found on the CXC AGASC web page (http://cxc.harvard.edu/agasc).
+The AGASC was prepared by the CXC Mission Planning and Operations & Science Support groups, and is a compilation of the Hubble Guide Star Catalog, the Positions and Proper Motion Catalog and the Tycho Output Catalog.